YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

 Defensive Practices
 --------------------------------

-The following practices, some of which are illustrated in “Sample .profile”, help provide layered defenses:
+The following practices, some of which are illustrated in "Sample .profile", help provide layered defenses:

 1. Setting the ydb_nocenable environment variable to a value to specify that <CTRL-C> should be ignored by the application, at least until it sets up a <CTRL-C> handler.
 As part of its startup, the application process might execute: